-Estate short stay parking
+Estate short-stay parking

-6.27 Parking on estates is currently limited to estate resident permit holders or their visitors using an estate visitor voucher.
+6.26 Parking on estates is currently limited to estate resident permit holders or their visitors using an estate visitor voucher.
 These are limited options if residents in or around an estate require parking and do not have access to e-vouchers, or only want to park for a short amount of time.
-Hackney Council will consider introducing short stay parking on estates where there is local demand and subject to the level of parking stress already on the estate.
+Hackney Council will consider introducing short-stay parking on estates where there is local demand and subject to the level of parking stress already on the estate.

-Recommendation 6.4 - Short stay parking on estates
+Recommendation 6.4 - Short-stay parking on estates

-To consider the introduction of shared use (for pay and display and permit holders) or pay and display bays where there is local demand within an estate and sufficient available parking spaces.
+To consider the introduction of shared-use (for pay and display and permit holders) or pay and display bays in estates on a case-by-case basis with clear priority given to residents.